-NOTE: The information given below mentions ELECTRO-LAUNCH wherever reference is made to firing systems.
-However, the same basic principles apply to other systems whether they are manufactured commercially or home designed and built.
+NOTE: The information given below mentions ELECTRO-LAUNCH where ever reference is made to firing systems.
+However, the same basic principles apply to other systems be they home designed or commercial units.

-LAUNCHING THE ROCKET
+\equiv LAUNCHING THE ROCKET \equiv

 When launching rockets with the Electro-Launch always follow standard safety rules and precautions.
 For greater realism and safety, a countdown should always be given when firing a rocket.
-After the micro-clips have been connected to the igniter and everyone is back at least ten feet away from the launcher, insert the safety interlock and begin the count: "Panel is armed, time is running at T minus 5-4-3-2-1--Launch!"
+After the micro-clips have been connected to the igniter and everyone is back at least ten feet away from the launcher, insert the safety interlock and begin the count: "Panel is armed, time is running at T minus 5--4-3--2-1--Launch!"
 Depress the switch button at "launch" and hold it down until the engine ignites.
 If the batteries are fresh ignition will be almost instantaneous.
 As the batteries get weak there will be a slight delay between the time the switch is depressed and the engine ignites (cold batteries will also cause a delay).